ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab4.md

 	Results should look like this:

 	![](./images/pots/mq-ha/lab4/image33a.png)

+	{% include note.html content="Your result may differ depending on whether Labs 2 - 3 were previously completed." %}

 1. Don't forget, each node must have these ports opened in the firewall.
 Repeat the firewall update on all other servers - **rdqm2**, **rdqm3**, **dr1**, **dr2**, and **dr3**.